Tag Archives: engine

 But no matter if you are operating a boat or merely along for the ride, boating can pose many dangers if safety isn’t taken seriously.
 According to the United States Coast Guard, there were 564 fatalities and 2,126 injuries involving boats in 2023.
 Risks can include drowning, crashing, hazardous conditions, not being aware of your surroundings and countless other injuries that can occur on and off the boat.

-- Keep Things Clean: Boating can be a messy business, but a clean and well-kept boat should last longer than its slimy and unmaintained counterpart.
+1. Keep Things Clean: Boating can be a messy business, but a clean, well-kept vessel should last longer than its slimy, shabby counterpart.
 Regularly remove scale and algae scum from the hull and watch out for buildup.
-Upholstery should be maintained with proper marine cleaners and protectants to avoid replacing it down the road.
+Maintain upholstery with proper marine cleaners and protectants to avoid replacing it down the road.

-- Maintain the Battery: Marine batteries can last years if properly maintained.
-Make sure the battery is secured before every trip and firmly mounted to the boat.
-Immediately after use, recharge your battery fully to decrease the chance of sulfate deposit buildup.
-If your battery requires it, make sure its water is at the right level.
+2. Stay charged up: Marine batteries can last years if properly cared for.
+Make sure the battery is secured and firmly mounted to the boat before every trip.
+Recharge it fully after each use to decrease the chance of sulfate deposit buildup.
+And make sure its water is always at the right level.

-scomponents and fluids every time you go boating.
-If you find a leak, get it properly repaired right away to prevent further damage and keep toxins out of the water. - Check the Propeller: Your propeller needs to be inspected on a regular basis because any dents, knicks, or dings which can hinder performance, drive up fuel costs, and create internal damage.
-A few times per season remove the entire propeller in order to remove any built up gunk or debris from your prop shaft and relubricate.
+4. Check the prop: Your propeller needs to be inspected regularly.
+Any dents, nicks, or dings can slow things down, drive up fuel costs, and create internal damage.
+A few times each season, remove the entire propeller and get rid of any built-up gunk or debris around your prop shaft, and relubricate.

-- Don’t Stop Now: The end of boating season doesn’t mean the end of boat maintenance.
-Be sure to have your boat professionally winterized to prevent freezing damage to the engine and hull.
-Then, make sure it’s properly covered for winter storage.
+5. Don’t Stop Now: Don’t stop now: The end of boating season doesn’t mean the end of boat maintenance.
+Boats aren’t built to be cold.
+Have yours professionally winterized to prevent freezing damage to the engine and hull, and make sure it’s properly covered for winter storage.

 For information only.
 Not applicable to all situations.